Kern County Lyft Accident Lawyers

 Unfortunately, Lyft drivers don’t undergo special training.
 While Lyft has baseline requirements, some of its drivers have limited experience, making them prone to committing driving errors.

-The following are some common causes of Lyft accidents that our lawyers in Kern County encounter:
+The following are some common causes of Lyft accidents in Kern County:

 - Speeding